lucidrains/glom-pytorch/README.md

 levels = model(img, iters = 12) # (1, 256, 6, 512) - (batch - patches - levels - dimension)
 ```

-If you were to pass the `return_all = True` keyword argument on forward, you will be returned all the column and level states per iteration, including the initial state (so number of iterations + 1).
-You can then use this to attach any losses to any time step you wish, to induce emergence of whatever.
+Pass the `return_all = True` keyword argument on forward, and you will be returned all the column and level states per iteration, (including the initial state, number of iterations + 1).
+You can then use this to attach any losses to any level outputs at any time step.

-This also gives you access to all the data for clustering for the theorized islands that should form.
+It also gives you access to all the level data across iterations for clustering, from which one can inspect for the theorized islands in the paper.

 ```python
 import torch